-The real verbatim account of the participant is as under: "The curriculum is incredibly long and not particularly practical, so I am demotivated.
-On the other hand, teachers" unfavorable and discouraging attitude demotivates me as well.
+Verbatim account of the participant is: "The curriculum is incredibly long and not particularly practical, so I am demotivated.
+He adds, teachers "unfavorable and discouraging attitude demotivates me as well.
 Extra workload and pupils' language deficiencies seemed to be the fundamental causes of demotivation."
 (LMO-5)

 According to the participants, educators are uninterested and unprepared for the English language lesson.
-Students, too, have insufficient previous knowledge of the English language and a shallow English language level, which demotivates English language learners in the classroom.
-Although audio-visual aids improve teaching and learning, the lack of these aids and the use of the grammar-translation method also demotivated students in a classroom.
-The actual words of the attendees are as follows; "I am interested in learning English and I think that audiovisual aids will help to make teaching and learning very interesting but our teachers follow mostly grammar-translation methods which demotivate me.".
+Students, too, have insufficient previous knowledge of the English language and a shallow English language, which demotivates English language learners in the classroom.
+Although audio-visual aids improved teaching and learning, the lack of these aids and the use of the grammar-translation method also demotivated students in a classroom.
+The actual words of the attendees are;

+"I am interested in learning English and I think that audiovisual aids will help to make teaching and learning very interesting but our teachers follow mostly grammar-translation methods which demotivate me.".
 (LMO-3)